GUVSWMD

 Mixed paper is banned from the landfill and should go with your household recyclables, including white and colored office paper, envelopes, cards, and junk mail.
 (Paper portions only; no plastic contents.).
 If you want to reduce your junk mail, see “Junk Mail.”
 See also "Office Paper."

-Motor Oil
+Motor Oil & Oil Filters

+Motor oil is banned from the landfill.
+Residents may take their used-but-clean motor oil to the locations listed below.
 If the oil is contaminated with antifreeze, water, or any other material, take it to a household hazardous waste collection.
 It can ruin an oil burner!
 Please always call ahead and ask about specific requirements.

 • Wal-Mart and Auto Zone